 salesman for animal feed, and no relative of the family who farmed at Corner

 Farm.
 The mill building itself was converted into a dwelling house, now known

 as "The Old Mill", by Fred Humphreys who then lived there.

-With thanks to Denis Ludkin and Trish Bright for help in researching this article.
+With thanks to Dennis Ludkin and Trish Bright for help in researching this article.